 To the layman, wood is wood.
 However, this couldn’t be further from the truth.
-Burl wood and burl wood slabs share nothing in common with timber besides their composition of wood.
-Burl wood has beauty, splendor, and evokes emotion through visual splendor.
+Burl wood shares nothing in common with generic timber besides their composition of wood.

-Live edge furniture and wood slab furniture with burl wood has been, and continues to be, a staple of interior decorating.
-From dining tables to coffee tables, burl wood has a place in any space or decor type.
+Live edge furniture and wood slab furniture with the unique, dramatic grain patterns characteristic of burl wood has been, and continues to be, a staple of interior decorating.
+From dining tables to coffee tables made of burl slabs, burl wood has a place in any space or decor type.

 Burl Wood – What is it?